Raphael Warnock: Voting rights

-In his maiden speech on the U.S. Senate floor, Warnock said one of his primary goals upon assuming office was to oppose voting restrictions and support federal voting reforms.
+In his maiden speech on the U.S. Senate floor, Warnock said that one of his primary goals upon assuming office was to oppose voting restrictions and support federal voting reforms.
 He has said that passing legislation to expand voting rights is important enough to end the Senate filibuster.

 On March 17, 2021, Warnock said in a Senate floor speech that voting rights were under attack at a rate not seen since the Jim Crow era.
 On April 20, 2021, Warnock and voting rights activist Stacey Abrams testified before the Senate Judiciary Committee in favor of passing the John Lewis Voting Rights Act and For the People Act.
 He was again critical of the new election laws passed in his home state, calling it a "full-fledged assault on voting rights, unlike anything we seen since the era of Jim Crow."
-He is not opposed to voter ID laws, but criticizes them when they discriminate against certain groups.
+He has said that he does not oppose voter ID laws, but criticizes them when they discriminate against certain groups.

 Welfare

-Warnock opposed New York mayor Rudy Giuliani's workfare reforms while he was assistant pastor at Abyssinian Baptist Church.
+While he was assistant pastor at Abyssinian Baptist Church, Warnock opposed New York mayor Rudy Giuliani's workfare reforms.
 In 1997, he told The New York Times, "We are worried that workfare is being used to displace other workers who receive respectable compensation...
 We are concerned that poor people are being put into competition with other poor people, and in that respect, we think workfare is a hoax".